 Candidates participate in a one-way video interview in which they record their responses to predefined questions.
 Usually, candidates can participate in these interviews at their own convenience using one-way video software like TestGorilla’s.
 Questions are usually presented as text or through a voice-over tool.

 Once candidates’ responses have been recorded, the hiring team reviews the video recordings at a later time.
 These interviews are almost entirely tech-led but don’t usually use AI.
-Feedback and decision-making are still very much human-led.
+Feedback and decision-making are still human-led.

 In AI-assisted AVIs, recorded responses are reviewed by humans but also analyzed by AI algorithms.
 For example, AI studies candidates’ responses, facial expressions, tone of voice, etc., and helps to identify behavioral traits such as confidence and communication skills.

 That said, AI assistance isn’t limited to AVIs.
 Today, employers also use AI note-takers during two-way virtual or in-person interviews.
-These help transcribe conversations, summarize key points, and outline action items that emerge from interviews.
+These help transcribe conversations, summarize key points, and outline action items.
+Although AI tools assist these interviews, selection decisions remain with recruiters and the hiring team.

 Asking questions.